nickjj/docker-phoenix-example/README.md

-# An example Phoenix + Docker app
+# An example Phoenix + Docker app and This is read me

 ![CI](https://github.com/nickjj/docker-phoenix-example/workflows/CI/badge.svg?branch=main)
-This is read me

 You could use this example app as a base for your new project or as a guide to Dockerize your existing Phoenix app.